-Survey Number: The number of the unit sampled during habitat survey (if known).
-This is important and used to cross-reference to the habitat database.
+Survey Number: The number of the unit sampled during the habitat survey (if known).
+This is important and is used to cross-reference the habitat database.

-Sequence Number: The sequential number describing the order that channel units were sampled.
+Sequence Number: The sequential number describing the order which channel units were sampled.
 Sample a minimum of 6 units (3 fast water and 3 slow water) and at least 60 meters.